 The Belsford Rockpool Grey wooden effect plank is a versatile porcelain with a coastal feel.
 Replicating the natural look of driftwood, this range is perfect for both contemporary and traditional homes.
 Like all our porcelain tiles, they are suitable for both walls and floors.
 Shown here are the wood effect tiles in a kitchen and living room.

 Natural wood can often curl or warp overtime, which results in an uneven level that can be hard to look after and cause problems.
 All our wooden floor effect porcelain is rectified, and with the correct installation, a flat and sleek finish can be achieved.
 With these tiles, grouting can be a close 2-3mm joint, which also minimises grout lines and helps create a true wood-look.
 A rectified tile is cut after the firing process - during the firing process, the clay mixture can expand at varying rates.
 To ensure the tiles are dimensionally stable, the tiles are cut afterwards, making the installation process easier and allows for thin grout joins.

+Is wood effect good for outdoors?
 Many customers love wood effect tiles for inside but would also like the option of laying outside.
 Our wood effect porcelain is frost resistant and can go outside onto a reinforced, solid concrete base.
-The Brompton Oak wood porcelain is an exclusive indoor, outdoor plank in a 20mm R11 'grip finish, specifically designed for external use – the perfect option to flow seamlessly from inside, to outside.
+The Brompton Oak wood effect paving is an exclusive outdoor plank in a 20mm R11 'grip' finish, specifically designed for external use – the perfect option to flow seamlessly from inside, to outside.